Could Vitamin B3 Be the Secret to a Long and Healthy Life?

 When your body needs to breakdown niacin into nicotinamide to generate energy, the molecule that facilitates this transformation is an enzyme called sirtuin.
 Another effect of sirtuin is that it slows the expression of some genes in your body that contribute to the aging process.1 An earlier study conducted at the Harvard Medical School also demonstrated that nicotinamide and sirtuin can act together to mimic calorie restriction, which is also linked to extending health and longevity.2

-A scientist from the University of Sydney in Australia has released exciting research about how niacin, nicotinamide, and sirtuin promote longevity.
-He identified the different pathways in the body that are affected by the seven different types of sirtuin.
-Through this work, he found seven different age-related disease processes that can be treated or prevented by sirtuin, which is activated by vitamin B3, as well as resveratrol.
+A scientist from the University of Sydney in Australia has released exciting research about how sirtuin promotes longevity.
+He identified seven different pathways in the body that are affected by the seven different types of sirtuin.
+For each of these pathways, sirtuin appears to counteract processes that can lead to age-related diseases, including:

 - Cardiovascular disease